Loading tool...

-Convert dates between Shamsi (Afghan/Persian Solar Hijri), Qamari (Islamic/Hijri), Miladi (Gregorian), and Julian Day Number (JDN) instantly – perfect for Afghan, Islamic and global calendars
+Convert dates between Shamsi (Solar Hijri), Qamari (Islamic/Hijri), Miladi (Gregorian), and Julian Day Number (JDN) instantly – perfect for Shamsi, Islamic and global calendars

 Western Calendar